Wildlife Images Can Create a Charming Old Country Atmosphere

 Just relaxing and hanging out around food is something bears are well known to do, especially around salmon spawning areas.
 So when out in the country keep that information in mind.
 If your home is in the backwoods put those kitchen snacks away and keep your garbage bear proof and safe.

-A Wee Little Trivia: What Does the Average Black Bear Weigh?
+Nature Facts: What Does the Average Black Bear Weigh?

 The average female black bear will generally weigh in at around 70 kilograms (154 pounds) so is much smaller and lighter than the male black bear.